| Bowness residents, Heather Moran and Jonathan Smith, survived the

 cleanup and when all was told they removed over 100,000 pounds of trash

+from the street.
 Jonathan's avid interest in cricket grew while he

 was participating in a work sojourn in Australia seven years ago.
 "My